Sortmenu on CentriMo's report.

 Using the menu below, select the way you want to input motifs that will be tested for enrichment in your input sequences.
 Use the first menu below to choose how you want to input the motifs, and the second menu to choose the particular motif database you require.

+The background model normalizes for biased distribution of individual letters in your sequences.
 By default CentriMo will create a 0-order Markov sequence model from the letter frequencies in the primary input sequences.
+You may also choose to use a uniform background model or to use the background model specified by the motifs.

 The downloadable version of the MEME Suite contains a script named "fasta-get-markov" that you can use to create sequence model files in the correct format from a FASTA sequence file.